 - a.
-The Board is in process to appoint an internal Auditor of the Company, who will carry out the internal audit of the Company. - Once Independent director is appointed on the Board of the Company, the Board will re-constitute both the Committees i.e. Audit Committee and Nomination, Remuneration and Compensation Committee in compliance with the Section 177 and 178 of the Companies Act, 2013. - c.
+The Board is in process to appoint an internal Auditor of the Company, who will carry out the internal audit of the Company. - b.
+Once Independent director is appointed on the Board of the Company, the Board will re-constitute both the Committees i.e. Audit Committee and Nomination, Remuneration and Compensation Committee in compliance with the Section 177 and 178 of the Companies Act, 2013. - c.
 Once Independent director is appointed on the Board of the Company, Company will conduct of separate meeting of Independent Director as per schedule IV of Companies Act, 2013. - d.
-The Board is in process to identify and appoint Chief Financial Officer (Key Managerial Personnel) in due course in compliance with in the terms of Section 203 of the Companies Act, 2013.
+The Board is in process to identify and appoint Chief Financial Officer (Key Managerial Personnel) in due course in compliance with in the terms of Section 203 of the Companies Act, 2013. - e.
+The Company inadvertently fail to file return of Deposits and same will be filed in due course.